 Breakfast, Lunch and Dinner

-We will encounter the toughest stretch today as we exit from Thorang Phedi.
-We start slowly as the elevation is high.
-The section is very steep and prone to landslides.
-We make a steady ascent until reaching Thorung La Pass.
-This pass is considered one of the highest passes in the world.
-The area is vibrant and colorful, decorated with Buddhist Prayer flags all over.
+Today is the main highlight of our Annapurna Circuit Trek.
+You will tackle the toughest stretch after exiting from Thorang Phedi.
+To cross the high mountain pass before the strong winds or the afternoon, you will start early (around 3 to 4 AM).
+You will begin slowly, while navigating steep sections and landslide-prone areas.
+You will make a steady ascent until reaching Thorong La Pass.
+It is one of the highest passes in the world.
+The top of the pass is decorated with colorful Buddhist Prayer flags.
 The view from the top of the pass is one of the best that you will see during the trip.
-You will witness a 360-degree Himalayan panorama along with the arid landscape of Mustang.
+You will witness a 360-degree panorama of the Himalayas and the arid landscape of Mustang.

-From Thorang La Pass, the trail descends, making its way towards Muktinath.
+From Thorong La Pass, the trail descends towards Muktinath.
 The trail is rocky and curves along the base of Thorung Peak.
-Descend from the pass relatively less challenging, but still put pressure on your knees.
+Descending from the pass is relatively less challenging, but it still puts pressure on your knees.
 The alpine landscape also changes into arid terrain as you head towards Muktinath.
-We reach Muktinath after a 3-hour descent for an overnight stop.
+Along the way, you will pass by alpine shrubs, small shelters, and yak pastures.
+You will reach Muktinath after a 3-hour descent for an overnight stop, overnight at Hotel Eureka or similar, a private room with attached bathroom, hot shower, wifi, battery charge etc.

 Day 09